Shotput Workouts (with Video)

-This exercise develops strength and power in the legs, hips, back and arms which is essential in successful shotputting.
+This weight training bodybuilding exercise develops strength and explosive power in the legs, hips, back and arms which is essential in successful shotputting.
 Place a barbell on the floor.
 Stand with your feet hip-width apart and your toes just under the bar.
 Bend forward and grasp the bar with a shoulder-width overhand grip.
 Lift your chest, arch your lower back slightly and drop your hips so that they are just below your shoulders.
 From this position, explosively extend your legs and hips and simultaneously stand upright.
 Pull the bar up and under your chin while keeping your elbows higher than your hands.
 The bar should move smoothly from the floor to your chin in one unbroken movement.
 Lower the bar to your hips and then to the floor.
 Continue the exercise for the desired number of repetitions.

 Performing box jumps will develop the explosive strength in your legs which is especially important as the shotput is initiated by a powerful leg drive.
 Adjust an exercise step so that it is set to knee height.
 Stand around 24 inches from the step.
 Bend your knees and descend into a quarter squat position, swinging your arms behind you as you do so.
 Swing your arms forward and upward and jump up onto the top of the step.
 Climb back down, reset your position and repeat.
 You can make this exercise more challenging by using a higher step, wearing a weight vest or holding dumbbells in your hands.

-Medicine Ball Chest Pass Throw
+What are Medicine Ball Chest Pass Throws?